-The Ventura County Juvenile Hall Facility provides a vast array of amenities for both the detention and commitment components of the juvenile complex sitting on approximately 45 acre piece of unincorporated land.
-Among these amenities are; a multipurpose gymnasium/technology training center, visiting center, medical offices, classrooms and a juvenile courthouse--the Juvenile Justice Center.
+The Ventura County Juvenile Hall Facility provides a vast array of amenities for both the detention and commitment components of the juvenile complex sitting on an approximately 45-acre piece of unincorporated land.
+Among these amenities are a multipurpose gymnasium/technology training center, visiting center, medical offices, classrooms, and a juvenile courthouse--the Juvenile Justice Center.

 Minors that are detained at the Ventura County Juvenile Facility are provided with positive personal and group activities within the facilities.
 They are also provided with educational programming that is accredited by the County Superintendent of Schools.
 In addition, the youth also have access to a psychiatric and crisis intervention services for individual or group sessions.